UV Zapping Of T-Cells

 For those who were not showing signs of improvement within the first four weeks, the length of treatment was extended.
 Soon, doctors noted that patients undergoing extended Photopheresis time periods were also showing signs of improvement with other GvHD symptoms.
 For some patients, GvHD of the eyes was improved.
 For other patients, gut GvHD improved.

-Patients often continue on Photopheresis for as long as is needed to improve the GvHD symptom, or until improvements cease to be seen.
+Patients often continue on Photopheresis for as long as is needed to improve the GvHD symptom, or until improvements cease.

 How long does it take to see treatment effects?